kjsmith218cb/ChuckNorrisJokeBank/README.md

 1. Model
 2. View
 3. Controller

-Move
-*.storyboard to View Group
+4. Move *.storyboard to View Group
-*.ViewController to Controller Group
+5. Move *.ViewController to Controller Group

 Create 2 new [UIViewController SubClass] files in the Controller Group (File > New > File > Coca Touch Class)
 1. SingleJokeViewController.swift